arvindpj007/AES-CTR-Padding-Attack/README.md

         ./decrypt-attack-chk -i <ciphertext file>

-> Golang programs for Padding Oracle attack on AES-CTR mode that uses HMAC with CRC32
+## Golang programs for Padding Oracle attack on AES-CTR mode that uses CRC32

 1. `encrypt-auth-crc` contains `main.go` program to perform AES encryption in CTR mode with HMAC.
 Here the AES and CRC32 function is used from the standard package, but the CTR mode encryption calculation is performed in program.